sydney-birch/Nematostella_virome_Mesocosm_2023/virome_scripts/Readme.md

  ## 5) Make Viral Assemblies

- Here, we are going to generate two types of assemblies: A) Collapsed assemblies - where we collapse the replicates to make an assembly for each sample and B) Individual assemblies - where we will assemble each individual replicate
+ Here, we are going to generate three types of assemblies: A) Collapsed assemblies - where we collapse the replicates to make an assembly for each sample ; B) Individual assemblies - where we will assemble each individual replicate  ; and C) Total assemblies - where we will combine all T0 samples into a T0 assembly and same for T96.
+The Total assemblies will be used to get normalized read counts.

  ### A) Collapsed replicate Assemblies
+assemble replicates for each sample (24 total)
  `sbatch 5.A.2_run_spades_collapse_reps.slurm` this runs: `./5.A.2_run_spades_collapse_reps.py -i ../4_RNA_filt/rRNA_filtered_unmapped_fastq_files/`

  Use spades --rnaviral to generate the viral assemblies, an example line of code: